 This lonely moai statue in London was originally located inside a dwelling in the ceremonial village of Orongo on Rapa Nui, aka Easter Island.
 The exact age is unknown, but it’s widely believed to have been built between 1000 and 1600.
-Natives later gave it the name “Hoa Hakananai’a,” meaning lost or stolen friend, because it was removed from the island by British explorers in 1868.
+Natives later gave it the name “Hoa Hakananai’a,” meaning lost or stolen friend, because it was stolen from the island by British explorers in 1868.

 Following its 19th-century journey to England, the Moai was donated by Queen Victoria to the British Museum in London, where it has been displayed since 1869.
-Yet the Chilean government still claims ownership of the ancient statue.
+Yet the Chilean government still asserts ownership of the ancient statue.
 Some Rapa Nui indigenous groups have proposed the United Kingdom build a replica of the statue and return the original monument to the island.
-However the British government opposes this idea, arguing that there is no conservation plan for the moai on Easter Island.
+However, the British government opposes this idea, arguing that there is no conservation plan for the moai on Easter Island.

 Know Before You Go